American mahjong: Bamboos (bams)

 From one bamboo to nine bamboo, four tiles of each type, 36 tiles in total.
 The rank is typically indicated with an Arabic numeral in one corner.

 The one bamboo also known as the bird.

 Characters (craks)

 From one crak to nine craks, four tiles of each type, 36 tiles in total.
 The top Chinese characters represent the numbers 1 to 9 and the bottom character is the numerical unit of 10,000.
 The rank is typically indicated with an Arabic numeral in one corner.

 Winds

 The four types of winds are: East, South, West and North, four tiles of each type, 16 tiles in total.

 The letters "E" (for East), "S" (for South), "W" (for West) and "N" (for North) are usually written on the tiles.

 Dragons

-The three types of dragons are: White dragon, (also known as soap) Green dragon and Red dragon, four tiles of each type, 12 tiles in total.
-In American Mah Johngg sets, the traditional red "中" (“middle") and green "發" ("wealth") characters are sometime replaced with images of a red and green dragon, respectively.
+The three types of dragons are: White dragon (also known as soap), Green dragon and Red dragon, four tiles of each type, 12 tiles in total.
+In American Mah Johngg sets, the traditional red "中" (“middle") and green "發" (verb: "to make wealth") characters are sometime replaced with images of a red and green dragon, respectively.